 Axa also states that mobile apps that convert your smartphone to a dash cam are not acceptable to receive its discount.

-Swiftcover used to offer a fixed 12.5% discount, but that’s been switched out in favour of a more variable one, which takes into account your experience, vehicle and other factors.
+Swiftcover used to offer a fixed 12.5% discount, but that’s been switched out in favour of a more variable one.
 The conditions of the discount are the same as with Axa – which makes sense as it's a wholly owned subsidiary of Axa.

 The dash cam needs to record every journey you take, and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).